ayelishaamoah/ruby-koans/Notes/testing.md

 * Does the method return the correct value?
 * Does it causes a particular side effect?

 *N.B.
 You shouldn't unit test an API call, they aren't necessary and can slow down your tests - you can use integration tests to check that the API is doing its job.
-You can check that the API is being passed the correct parameters, that the returning value is the exected data type, that the error function is behaving correctly etc.
+You can check that the API is being passed the correct parameters, that the returning value is the exected data type, that the error function is behaving correctly etc.*

+##Ruby Unit Testing: Assertions
+ def a_meaningful_test
+    assert(test, optional_failure_msg)
+ end
+ Assert tests if *test* is true, if it is false the test will fail - brackets are not compulsory

+ def
+    assert test, "optional_failure_msg"
+ end

+ Can be a string or a proc (A Proc object is a block of code that has been bound to a set of local variables).

+ If nothing is supplied, a default message will be used.